erdogant/bnlearn/docs/source/UseCases.rst

 | smoke(1) | 0.504727 |
 +----------+----------+

-Slightly more complicated are the patients that smoke and have lung-cancer which is basically a intersection.
-Logically, the more edges towards a node in combination with multiple catagories, the more complicated it becomes.
+Slightly more complicated are the patients that smoke and have lung-cancer which is basically the intersection.
+The more edges towards a node the more complicated the CPD becomes.
 Luckily we have ``bnlearn`` to do the heavy lifting!

 CPD of lung: